kanduvisla/mpb/readme.md

 configuration (by using `Mage::getSingleton('core/resource')->getTableName('module/entity_name')`).
 Since this is also in the configuration, you can change these values on the fly, effectively make Magento read from other tables.

+## How can I use it?

+As mentioned before, the only thing MPB does, is facilitate.

+### Change configuration settings

+resources/config.xml

+### Set alternate tables

+resources/tables.xml

+### Provide test customers

+resources/customers.xml

+### Provide test products

+resources/products.xml

+### Provide test orders

+resources/orders.xml